Skip to content

 Binomial Distribution Formula

-The binomial distribution formula helps you calculate the probability of getting exactly x successes in n independent trials, each with a probability of success p.
-Our binomial probability calculator uses the formula:
+The binomial distribution formula is used to calculate the probability of obtaining exactly x successes in n independent trials when the probability of success is constant.

 Binomial probability formula